-When you first hear the name Montana Fouts, you might think that the Alabama Crimson Tide freshman was related to the great San Diego Chargers quarterback Dan Fouts.
-Just like Fouts (no relation by the way), she is making her own history while slowly becoming a household name in Tuscaloosa.
-Fouts plays for the University of Alabama softball team that started their 2019 season with a 22-0 record.
-They’re the last undefeated team in college softball thanks to Fouts, whose 8-0 record, 74 strikeouts through 55.0 innings, and 0.53 earned run average all lead the team.
+When you hear the name Montana Fouts, you might think the Alabama Crimson Tide sophomore was related to the great San Diego Chargers quarterback Dan Fouts.
+Just like Fouts (no relation by the way), she’s making her own history while becoming a household name in Tuscaloosa.
+Fouts is a rising star for the University of Alabama softball team that finished the 2019 season with a 60-10 record and advanced to the Women’s College World Series.

-Fouts, who has become the ace of this staff, won SEC Freshman of the Week twice in February before the SEC softball season officially began.
-That’ll happen when you’re the a four-time All-American and three-time Kentucky Gatorade Player of the Year from East Carter High School, and she’s legit: Fouts threw 25 no-hitters and 15 perfect games during her prep career.
+Fouts, who blossomed into the ace of this staff, was named SEC Freshman of the Year, First-Team All-SEC, and earned NFCA Second-Team All-American honors in her first season.
+That’ll happen when you’re the a four-time All-American and three-time Kentucky Gatorade Player of the Year at East Carter High School, and she’s legit: Fouts threw 25 no-hitters and 15 perfect games during her prep career.

-Her dominance was seen early on as a child playing in softball leagues around the country facing tough competition, which may explain why she has been so dominant to begin the 2019 season.
-It was around that time that Alabama coach Patrick Murphy took notice of the young star and received a commitment from her as a freshman in high school.
-Once news got out that Murphy and the Crimson Tide landed Fouts, the rest of the college softball world took notice that he may have found the next big thing in the sport.
+Her talent was on display playing in youth softball leagues around the country, which explains why she is so dominant to begin her college softball career.
+Alabama coach Patrick Murphy first took notice of the Grayson, Kentucky native early on and received a commitment from her as a freshman in high school.
+Once news got out that Murphy and the Crimson Tide landed Fouts, the rest of the college softball world took notice that the Tide may have found the sport’s next big thing.

 One of Murphy’s former colleagues told him that he may have signed the next Jennie Finch, an Olympic gold medalist who’s considered maybe the greatest softball player to ever live.

-“She’s a kid that absolutely is the hardest-working pitcher we’ve ever had in 23 years,” Murphy said to ESPNW.
+“She’s a kid that absolutely is the hardest-working pitcher we’ve ever had in 23 years,” Murphy told ESPNW.
 “And she’s only been here for six months.”

-That victory not only proved that Fouts was the real deal, but the Tide was too.
-It has been a few years since Alabama has had a player as dominate as Fouts, and it certainly seems as if they have found their ace.
+Those victories not only proved that Fouts was the real deal, but the Tide were, too.
+Rarely does a player come around as dominant as Fouts, and it certainly seems as if Alabama has found a game-changing ace who could lead the Tide to the program’s second national title.

 Her coach thinks that just like Finch, pitcher Montana Fouts name will go down in history as one of the greatest softball players ever.